 Trialists conducting parallel group trials using alternate or random allocation had been trying for half a century to deal with the challenge of deducing how to treat individual patients by using estimates of effects in subgroups of participants, but this was only a partial way of addressing the fundamental underlying issue – ascertaining individual responses (Hamburg and Collins 2010).

-The experiment reported by Hogben and Sim is a methodological landmark, celebrated more than half a century later by republication and commentaries in the International Journal of Epidemiology (Ebrahim 2011; Tabery 2011; Glasziou 2011).
+The experiment reported by Hogben and Sim is a methodological landmark (Appendix), celebrated more than half a century later by republication and commentaries in the International Journal of Epidemiology (Ebrahim 2011; Tabery 2011; Glasziou 2011).
 One of the commentaries (Glasziou 2011) summarizes the features of the study:

 Because they used patient’s self-reported symptoms, they put a particular emphasis on careful blinding: the use of a placebo and keeping both clinical and patient unaware of the sequence of treatments.
 They were also concerned about the non-specific response to prostigmine so they used two comparators: dexamphetamine (a stimulant) and lactose (as an inert placebo).
 Their weighted analysis, based on concerns about wash-out and wash-in effects, also appears to be novel.
 Finally, with a minimum of eight periods for each treatment, they seemed to have set a new record for the number of crossovers in any crossover trial in an individual patient.